devassistant/devassistant/README.rst

 .. code:: sh

   git clone https://github.com/devassistant/devassistant
-  cd devassistant
-  git submodule init
-  git submodule update

 And install dependencies from requirements-devel.txt:

 .. code:: sh

-  pip install -r requirements-devel.txt pip install -r requirements-py2.txt # Only on Python 2
+  pip install --user -r requirements-devel.txt pip install --user -r requirements-py2.txt # Only on Python 2

 Apart from git, DevAssistant also assumes that polkit is installed on your machine (provides pkexec binary).
 If you want to work with GUI, you'll need pygobject3.